bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Islands/SI_CH3_Island_Landscape.md

 | 51 - 70 | Rugged | Varied terrain of craggy hills and dramatic rock formations |
 | 71 - 90 | Mountainous | Imposing heights and deep valleys |
 | 91 - 100 | Volcanic | Active volcanoes and lava fields |
-^table-OclIslandTerrain
+^table-Terrain

 ## Oracle: Island Vitality
 > [!mechanics]- | Guidance
 > The _Vitality_ of sizable islands may vary.
 Your initial results represent the dominant aspects that are visible on approach.
-Further exploration may reveal other characteristics. ^guidance-OclIslandVitality
+Further exploration may reveal other characteristics. ^guidance-Vitality

 | Myriads<br>_Central Seas_ | Margins<br>_Outer Seas_ | Reaches<br>_Remote Seas_ | Result |
 | :---: | :---: | :---: | --- |